 In 1996, Lake Country School (LCS) purchased 160 acres of land in Dunn County, Wisconsin.
 The beautiful site includes a farmstead, forests, fields, ravines, and ponds.
 We have developed an extensive trail system, thriving beehives, maple sugaring, and an apple orchard.
-In 2004, a homestead was built which serves as classroom, kitchen, dining hall, living space, and dorm rooms.
+In 2004, a lodge was built which serves as classroom, kitchen, dining hall, living space, and dorm rooms.

 The Land School augments the Montessori classroom experiences of our primary and elementary students, serves as an ideal environment for summer programs and is a valuable resource for the LCS community in developing a deep relationship with the land over an extended period of time.
 This relationship is cultivated through Elementary classroom visits and culminates with an Erdkinder experience for adolescents, an integral part of a full Montessori Junior High education.

 The Lake Country Land School follows these values and principles: